innershell/browser-usb-extension/README.md

 # Introduction
-An extension for Chromium-based browsers to interact with non-HID USB devices to collect any data emitted by the device.
+An extension for Chromium-based browsers to interact with non-HID USB devices for collecting any data emitted by the device.

+# Screenshots & Demo
+COMING SOON

 # Features
 1. Connects to any USB device that communicates using DLL classes.